-- The dam was built between 1931 and 1936.
-Its original purpose was to hold back the waters of the Colorado River and supply hydroelectric power to the surrounding area, which was rapidly developing.
-Today, the dam still fulfills this purpose and provides power to over a million people in three states, and irrigates 2 million acres of land.
+- The dam was built between 1931 and 1936 to hold back the waters of the Colorado River and supply hydroelectric power to the surrounding area, which was rapidly developing.
+Today, the Hoover Dam still fulfills this purpose and provides power to over a million people in three states and irrigates 2 million acres of land.

 - The Hoover Dam’s height of 726.4 ft made it the world’s tallest dam until 1968 when it was surpassed by California’s Orville Dam (770 ft).

 - The Mike O’Callaghan – Pat Tillman Memorial Bridge is the Western Hemisphere’s longest single-span concrete arch bridge.
-It replaced the portion of US-93 that crossed over the top of the dam since it often got too congested.
+It replaced the portion of US-93 that crossed over the top of the dam to help ease traffic congestion.